ravinpoudel/seqDepth/README.md

 # seqDepth
 ## Question:: Is ability to detect "a gene" a function of seqencing depth?

+## What this analysis accomplish ??
+    i) Sampling a fasta file randomly with replacement ii) Example of creating a HMM profile for gene iii) Search genes predicted from a genome agaist HMM profiles

 This code allows to randomly sample a large fasta file at n number of times with replacement.
 Once sampled, then gene is predicted for each sub-sampled fasta files using `prodigal`.
 Predicted gene file is searched for the gene of interest using HMM profile in `hmmer`.
 In order to run hmmer search,  at first protein sequnces for a gene of interest is downloaded from uniport, aligned with `mafft`, and HMM profile is created with `hmmbuild` function from `Hmmer`.
 The built HMM profile is then used to search gene of interest in the sub-sampled fasta files.

 ```